Rounding up the trivial, featuring shapes, cheeses, cheese foods, enigmas of the mysterious, rogue mercenary teams, and false memory…

 • • •

-1. We learned about the hot dog recall and the nacho cheese botulism outbreak.
-James L. Kraft got the first patent for processed cheese in 1916; the cheese was sliced, whisked, pasteurized, and emulsified, making it more resistant to spoiling, and thanks to the emulsifiers, it didn’t congeal then separate when it melted.
-It was a good time to crack the cheese code, since the US was about to enter the war, and the company made a mint supplying the Army.
-Kraft, predicting the future of globalization, wrote to his employees: “After we are gone there will be Kraft salesmen trekking the veldt of Africa, braving the snows of Siberia and battling the superstitions of Mongolia—all earnestly striving to increase sales, which by that time will be far in excess of a hundred million.”
-Natural cheese manufacturers, who got the short end of the economic stick, lobbied the government to force Kraft to label the product as “embalmed cheese” (no joke).
-That didn’t take, but they were forced to call it processed cheese.
+1. James L. Kraft got the first patent for processed cheese in 1916.
+The “process” involved slicing, whisking, pasteurizing, and emulsifying cheese, yielding a cheese/food suspension that resisted spoiling and would not congeal and separate when heated—making it great for grilled cheese, assuming you ignore just how unnatural it is.
+1916 was a propitious time to unlock the mystery of shelf-stable cheese: when the US went to war, soldiers ate processed cheese and the company made a mint.
+Predicting the future of globalization promised by Thomas Friedman and high on government-contract fumes, Kraft wrote to his employees: “After we are gone there will be Kraft salesmen trekking the veldt of Africa, braving the snows of Siberia and battling the superstitions of Mongolia—all earnestly striving to increase sales, which by that time will be far in excess of a hundred million.”
+Truly yes, the great wave of processed cheese will wash over this land and the next.
+Having gotten the short end of the economic stick, natural cheese producers tried to oust Kraft by means fair or foul, up to and including lobbying the government to force Kraft to label his product “embalmed cheese.”
+That plan failed, but it is why Kraft was forced to call it processed cheese.

 • • •

-2. The three types of triangles are right, isosceles, and scalene; the fourth type is BERMUDA.
-The concept of the Bermuda Triangle as some kind of mysterious sinkhole in which planes, ships, and people vanish without a trace dates back to around 1950.
+2. The are seven types of triangles: equilateral, isosceles, scalene, right, acute, obtuse, and BERMUDA.
+The concept of the Bermuda Triangle as a mysterious sinkhole in which planes, ships, and people vanish without a trace dates back to around 1950.
 Theories abound about the supposed causes of these supposed disappearances, including magnetic anomalies or localized extreme weather; my favorite is that giant methane bubbles loosed by displacement of the continental shelves float to the surface, pop, temporarily decrease water density, and cause ships to sink.
 Not sure how that explains the planes, but that’s not my job.
 (For what it’s worth: most disappearances are easily explainable, and the frequency of accidents and mishaps in the triangle is no different than anywhere else).

-His other works were even better.
-His book Abominable Snowmen was first published in 1961, and is a definitive history of giant hairy ape legends and research, including chapter titles like “Sundry Objectionable Facts” and “Further Sasquatchery.”
+Sanderson’s other works were even more bonkers (but less alliterative) than the vile vortices theory.
+His book Abominable Snowmen, first published in 1961, is a definitive history of giant hairy ape legends and research, including chapter titles like “Sundry Objectionable Facts” and “Further Sasquatchery.”
 In Invisible Residents, Sanderson develops a theory about a race of advanced aliens that lives on the ocean floor, or possibly beneath it.
-The book is subtitled “The Reality of Underwater UFOs,” which makes me uncertain of the semantic status of the “F” in that acronym.
+The book is subtitled “The Reality of Underwater UFOs,” at which point I begin to wonder what the “F” stands for.

+Ultimately, Sanderson was too credulous for his own good.
 On the beach of Clearwater, Florida, in 1948, a resident found huge three-toed tracks, more than a foot long and nearly a foot wide.
 They came up out of the water, walked for two miles with long strides, then re-entered the water.
-The tracks kept appearing; residents began referring to the beast as “Old Three Toes.”
+The tracks kept appearing; residents began referring to whatever mythical beast left them as “Old Three Toes.”
 Eventually Sanderson went down to take a look.
-After months of investigation, he concluded that the tracks had been made by a 15-foot tall penguin, clearly a relict animal, an evolutionary dead end stranded out of its habitat.
-What else could it be, he said—engineers estimated that 1000 pounds of force would be required to make impressions that deep.
+After months of investigation, he concluded that the tracks had been made by…a 15-foot tall penguin?
+What else could it be, Sanderson said—engineers estimated that 1000 pounds of force would be required to make impressions that deep; it must be a relict animal, an evolutionary dead end, the last of its kind stranded outside its normal habitat.
 Sanderson died in 1973, and it wasn’t until 1988 that “Florida man” Tony Signorini came forward to admit his hoax.
 He’d crafted a pair of 30-pound metal feet.
 The 15 foot penguin was never found.